goabstract/Marketing-for-Engineers/README.md

 * [Add draft or post to publication](https://help.medium.com/hc/en-us/articles/213904978-Add-draft-or-post-to-publication)
 * [Keyboard shortcuts](https://help.medium.com/hc/en-us/articles/214672207)
 * [Tips and tricks for Medium writers](https://blog.medium.com/tips-and-tricks-for-medium-writers-1d79498101c3)
 * Always check your grammar!
-I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/) and [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck).
+I use these cool apps — [Hemingway App](http://www.hemingwayapp.com/), [Ginger Grammar Checker](http://www.gingersoftware.com/grammarcheck) or browser extensions, like [Grammarly for Chrome]()

 Articles, where you can find what topics, titles, collections, tags, categories and post length are popular for Medium readers:
 * [What I learned from analyzing the top 252 Medium stories of 2016](https://medium.freecodecamp.com/what-i-learned-from-analyzing-the-top-253-medium-stories-of-2016-9f5f1d0a2d1c), by freeCodeCamp founder Quincy Larson